ChordPro/chordpro/docs/content/ChordPro_Markup.md

   Portability note: Colour names and codes depend on the ChordPro implementation.
 The following should be portable across all
-  implementations: `#RRGGBB` where RR, GG and BB denote the red, green and blue components of the colour in hexadeximal notation, and the colour names `red`, `green`, `blue`, `yellow`, `magenta`, `cyan`, `white`, `grey`, and `black`.
+  implementations: `#RRGGBB` where RR, GG and BB denote the red, green and blue components of the colour in hexadecimal notation, and the colour names `red`, `green`, `blue`, `yellow`, `magenta`, `cyan`, `white`, `grey`, and `black`.